Connect to the World

 Wish you could give an epic presentation without breaking a sweat?!
 You will become a confident public speaker in no time as you practice your organization, development, and communication of ideas in this course.
 Get ready to deliver highly persuasive speeches on topics you are passionate about and develop critical listening skills through evaluation of others’ speeches.

 This introductory course focuses on the origins and development of civilization in the western world from the 17th century to the present.
 Topics include European encounters with the new world, the scientific revolution, the age of enlightenment, the development of the state, the French and Industrial Revolutions, their impact on society, the rise of nationalism, the emergence of modern society, imperialism, World War I and II, the Cold War and contemporary Europe.

 Introduction to the monotheistic religious traditions of the West and how they relate to cultural and social life.
 Includes the history and teaching of Judaism, Christianity, and Islam.

-An introductory survey of objects, images, and architecture from the ancient world through the Middle Ages.
-The course emphasizes the importance of religious, social, and political influences on the art of prehistoric, Mesopotamian, Egyptian, Greek, Roman, early Christian, Byzantine and Medieval European cultures.
-It also develops and enhances students’ ability to understand works of art in their social and historical contexts.
+Ever wanted to develop an appreciation for the arts?
+Here is a course in which you will not only learn but enjoy a survey of paintings, objects, images, and architecture from the ancient world through the Middle Ages.
+The course emphasizes the importance of religious, social, and political influences on the art of prehistoric, Mesopotamian, Egyptian, Greek, Roman, early Christian, Byzantine, and Medieval European cultures.
+You will learn how to speak about and understand works of art in their social and historical contexts.